leolanese/leolanese/README.md

 I'm responsible for a range of crucial tasks aimed at promoting growth, innovation, and success within the engineering team.
 Here is what I do:

-1. ✅ 🌟**Servant Leader**: Servant is a `person who performs duties for others`.
+✅ 🌟**Servant Leader**: Servant is a `person who performs duties for others`.
 A `servant leader` is a person who `acts as a servant first, focusing on the needs and success of the team` because the primary role is to `serve and support the team members`, rather than exerting top-down authority

-2. ✅ 🌟**Situational Leadership** It is an adaptable Model of leadership.
+✅ 🌟**Situational Leadership** It is an adaptable Model of leadership.
 Is based on the idea that the best way to lead a team is to match your leadership style to the needs of the individual parts of team, means `choosing the right leadership style for the right people`.

-3. ✅ 🌟**Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
+✅ 🌟**Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
 Here I'm using `Situational Leadership methodologies`

-4. ✅ 🌟**Conflict Resolution**: I act as a mediator in conflicts, `employing situational leadership strategies to address internal and external conflicts effectively`.
+✅ 🌟**Conflict Resolution**: I act as a mediator in conflicts, `employing situational leadership strategies to address internal and external conflicts effectively`.
 I'm using `Deal with Comflicts` trainning education and professional experience to deal with it.

-5. ✅ 🌟**Motivation & Inspiration**: It's my role to `keep the team motivated and inspire them to consistently perform at their best`.
+✅ 🌟**Motivation & Inspiration**: It's my role to `keep the team motivated and inspire them to consistently perform at their best`.
 Servant leaders consider the impacts of actions and decisions in the long-term, rely on persuasion rather than command and coercion to build influence.
 I integrate `Situational Leadership principles` to adapt motivational strategies based on individual and team dynamics

-6. ✅ 🌟**Culture Building**: `Nurturing a healthy team culture is a priority`, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.
+✅ 🌟**Culture Building**: `Nurturing a healthy team culture is a priority`, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.

-7. ✅ 🌟**Continuous Improvement**: I focus on the long-term growth and development of team members and the organization.
+✅ 🌟**Continuous Improvement**: I focus on the long-term growth and development of team members and the organization.
 By encouraging a sense of ownership and responsibility among team members, I apply `Situational Leadership` to foster an environment where individuals feel empowered to take initiative and contribute effectively

-8. ✅ 🌟**Technical & Personal Support**: Handling and mitigating technical & personal matters within the team, I promote ownership, influence, and effective communication with compassion: Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
+✅ 🌟**Technical & Personal Support**: Handling and mitigating technical & personal matters within the team, I promote ownership, influence, and effective communication with compassion: Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
 Compassionate leadership emerges from blending traditional leadership skills with a generous infusion of empathy, sympathy, and compassion.

-9. ✅ 🌟**Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.
+✅ 🌟**Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, encoraging developers to share ideas and guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.

-10. ✅ 🌟**Get individual & company clear values & purposes and find team-members integrity and the highest good as a goal**: Develop great teams, not just software.
+✅ 🌟**Get individual & company clear values & purposes and find team-members integrity and the highest good as a goal**: Develop great teams, not just software.

 In essence, SEM roles revolves around `leadership`, `mentorship`, `innovation` and `culture-building` to drive `both individual and collective success` within the engineering team and the broader organisation.
 By embracing `servant leadership`, `situational leadership` and `Agile` I can provide for an environment where the teams thrive, achieving remarkable results.